MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/cordova/auth.md

 # Add Authentication to your Apache Cordova app

 In this tutorial, you add Microsoft authentication to the quickstart project using Azure Active Directory.
-Before completing this tutorial, ensure you have [created the project](./index.md) and [enabled offline sync](./offline.md).
+Before completing this tutorial, ensure you've [created the project](./index.md) and [enabled offline sync](./offline.md).

 [!
 INCLUDE (../../includes/quickstart-configure-auth.md)]